 The National Institute of Standards and Technology (NIST) has an excellent publication with templates and guides for what should go into a security awareness training program in NIST SP 800-50.

 Security is a team sport.
-All stakeholders must be aware of risks, particularly those that are shared across departments.
+All stakeholders must be aware of risks, particularly those shared across departments.

 Information about what cybersecurity risks your organization is worried about must be communicated to all appropriate stakeholders, especially those involved in decision-making.
 Everyone needs to be aware of the potential business impact of cyber attacks and how they can help prevent them.